 Since 2011 I have been part of the Gamma Spectroscopy Group at IFIC.
 My current research interests are in the field of spectroscopy of exotic nuclei via beta-decay studies performed at several international facilities.
 I have investigated the beta decay of 56Zn (PRL 112, 2014) obtaining remarkable results, including the first observation of a new exotic decay mode: the beta-delayed gamma-proton decay.
 The first observation of the 2+ isomer in 52Co is another important result of the beta-decay studies of proton-rich nuclei done at GANIL (PRC 93 and 94, 2016; EPJA 53, 2017) in connection to CE reactions at RCNP.
 Within the IFIC group, I contributed to the commissioning and first experiments of the DTAS total absorption spectrometer at IGISOL in 2014, RIKEN in 2019 and GSI in 2022, and took part in the experiments with the Lucretia TAS at CERN in 2012 and 2022, and with the BELEN/BRIKEN neutron detector arrays (IGISOL-2014 and RIKEN-2017).
 I have also shed new light on the structure of 10Li by one-neutron transfer in the continuum at TRIUMF (PLB 677, 2009; PRL 118, 2017).
 My most recent results on neutron-deficient nuclei concern even more exotic nuclides, 60Ge and 62Ge, that we produced at RIKEN (PRC 103, 2021).
 Moreover, very recently I have published results from the first long-term measurement of the ambient neutron rate, with sensitivity over a wide range of neutron energies, performed in any underground laboratory so far (EPJC 82, 2022).

-I am doing my PhD-Thesis in Experimental Nuclear Physics in the Gamma-Ray and Neutron Spectroscopy group at IFIC.
+I did my PhD-Thesis in Experimental Nuclear Physics in the Gamma-Ray and Neutron Spectroscopy group at IFIC.
 I studied the Physics degree at the University of Extremadura and University of Salamanca, and then, the Interuniversity Master in Nuclear Physics at several spanish universities.
 I did my Master Thesis in the framework of the HYMNS ERC project in this Group, where I contributed to the development of the i-TED detectors for nuclear astrophysics experiments using neutrons at CERN n_TOF.
-For my PhD-Thesis I am working in the development of i-TED for future astrophysical experiments at CERN n_TOF.
-Additionally, I have been actively involved in the measurement of 80Se(n,g) at CERN n_TOF EAR1 using state-of-the-art C6D6 liquid scintillation detectors and presently I am working on this data analysis.
+In my PhD-Thesis I contributed to the development of i-TED for nuclear astrophysics experiments at CERN n_TOF.
+Additionally, I have been actively involved in the measurement of 80Se(n,g) at CERN n_TOF EAR1 using state-of-the-art C6D6 liquid scintillation detectors.
+Presently I am postdoctoral researcher (Margarita Salas Grant) at IFIC and UPC-Barcelona.